jincheny/jincheny/README.md

 Hi there!
-I'm jincheny, a Web Developer.
+I'm jincheny, a web developer.

 ## **About me**